-Even the amending formula, whose aim was to make more difficult the process of making changes to the US Constitution, illustrates how changing conditions, in this case the vast increase in both the country’s population and the number of states, has changed what was formerly a difficult task into an almost impossible one.
+Even the amending formula, whose aim was to make more difficult the process of making changes to their country’s Constitution, illustrates how changing conditions, in this case the vast increase in both the country’s population and the number of states, has changed what was formerly a difficult task into an almost impossible one.

 Treasure Islands: Tax Havens and the Men Who Stole the World by Nicholas Shaxson, chapter 9.
 Vintage, London, 2011.

 As Nicholas Shaxson, the author of the book from which the two excerpts are taken, has pointed out, this degradation of democracy, due to the ability of small minorities to impose their will or practices on much more populous majorities, is taking place not only within countries, but also internationally, such as between larger countries and small tax jurisdictions that have much lower tax rates.

 Based on an average reproductive age of twenty-five years, this is how far back the generation of the Founding Fathers is in relation to the present younger generation.